Farmworker housing: Year-round or seasonal housing for agricultural employees provided by one of the following:

 Tangible personal property: Personal property is property that can be seen, weighed, measured, felt, or touched.
 It does not include real property (real estate) or property that is attached to real property in such a way as it becomes part of the real property.

 UBI/Account ID: Sometimes called a registration, tax reporting account, or "C" number, the Unified Business Identifier (UBI) number is a nine-digit number used to identify persons engaging in business activities.
 The number is assigned when a person completes a Business License to register with or obtain a license from state agencies.
-The Departments of Revenue, Licensing, Employment Security, Labor and Industries, and the Corporations Division of the Secretary of State are among the state agencies participating in the UBI program.
+The Departments of Revenue, Licensing, Employment Security, Labor & Industries, and the Corporations Division of the Secretary of State are among the state agencies participating in the UBI program.

 Use tax: A tax imposed on goods and certain services in this state when the goods or services are acquired without paying retail sales tax.
 Either sales or use tax, applies, but not both.
 Like the sales tax, the use tax is a combined state and local tax.
 Use tax rates and sales tax rates are identical.